HannahVMeyer/PhenotypeSimulator/README.md

 The current CRAN version of *PhenotypeSimulator* is: 0.1.3

-An update of version 0.1.3 will be submitted to CRAN soon and can already be downloaded from this github repository via
+An update of version 0.1.3 has been submitted to CRAN (awaiting approval) and can already be downloaded from this github repository via
 ```{r}
 install.packages("devtools")
 devtools::install_github("HannahVMeyer/PhenotypeSimulator")
 ```

 ## Major changes from version 0.1.3 to the current github version 0.2.0:

 **Input**
 1. *PhenotypeSimulator* now includes readStandardGenotypes which can read externally simulated or user-provided genotypes in plink, genome, oxgen (hapgen/impute2), bimbam or simple delimited format.